ringcentral/ringcentral-softphone-ts/README.md

 - do not hard code `domain` and `outboundProxy`
 - send audio to remote peer
 - check the code of PJSIP and refactor the code.
+- Let user check the call info, such as who is calling, who is being called, etc.

 ## Dev Notes